 This book will be written from the place of awareness that knows these bodies are temporary homes for our eternal nature in Spirit.

 A book of adoration, honesty and riveting beauty -- sometimes pleasant, sometimes not.

 Mothers who participate will listen to an 8.5-minute visualization to guide you to the moment when you leave your body, peacefully, then "look" back at your child(ren) and pick up a pen.
 You will write without thinking.
 You will write with your heart.
 A letter that says whatever is true for you...

 To participate, see the Instructions below.
-Submission DEADLINE is January 18, 2018.
+Extended DEADLINE is March 22, 2018.

 I await your letter with wide open arms.
 Letter writing is my lifelong art, and I am thrilled to co-create this book with you.

 |Guided Visualization for LOVE MAMA book by Jessica Rios|

 |File Size:||4239 kb|

 In my life I’ve had many, many experiences of choosing to “lean into light” — to recover from fear and pain to love and joy — yet this is the first time I’m actually facing this kind of dark.